beetbox/beets/docs/plugins/index.rst

 * :doc:`rewrite`: Substitute values in path formats.
 * :doc:`the`: Move patterns in path formats (i.e., move "a" and "the" to the end).
+* :doc:`bucket`: Group your files into bucket directories that cover different field values ranges.

 Interoperability
 ----------------